pcf-training-class/PCF-Training/04. Manifests/readme.md

 3. Make modifications to the manifest file

   - Increase the instances to 2
-  - Setthe path to the application binary
+  - Set the path to the application binary

 4. Push ```attendee-service```